Dr. Shawna Mefferd Kelty is a first generation college graduate and received her Ph.D.

 and dramatic literature, new play development, and theatre pedagogy.
 She is the associate

-On the national and regional stage, Dr. Kelty is the president-elect for the Mid-America
+On the national and regional stage, Dr. Kelty is the president of the Mid-America

 Theatre Conference and has served in a variety of positions within the Association